semantic-release/semantic-release/README.md

 _A few notes on `npm` config_:
 1. The `npm` token can only be defined in the environment as `NPM_TOKEN`, because that's where `npm` itself is going to read it from.
-2. In order to publish to a different `npm` registry you can just configure that how you would usually do it and `semantic-relase` will respect that setting.
+2. In order to publish to a different `npm` registry you can just configure that how you would usually do it and `semantic-release` will respect that setting.
 3. If you want to use another dist-tag for your publishes than `'latest'` you can specify that inside the `package.json`'s [`publishConfig`](https://docs.npmjs.com/files/package.json#publishconfig) field.
-4. `semantic-relase` generally tries to orientate itself towards `npm` – it inherits the loglevel for example.
+4. `semantic-release` generally tries to orientate itself towards `npm` – it inherits the loglevel for example.

 ## Plugins

-Currently there are four steps where you can customize the `semantic-relase` behavior using plugins.
+There are four steps where you can customize the `semantic-release` behavior using plugins.
 A plugin is a regular [option](#options), but inside the `package.json` you can pass additional config.

 ```json
 {